Seagate/cortx-multisite/doc/fdmi.rst

       - N
       - DTM0 design is required to figure out how to do this and DTM0 landing is required to implement this.
+      - If DTM0 has the features that are needed and exports the functions then it may take 1w-4w.

 Prototype